Ian Fisher, 9 October 2021

 lambda b: b.decode() so that Python would insert string values with

 Because I use SQLite in Python so often, I wrote my own library, isqlite, that handles most of these issues for me, and also provides a more convenient Python API and many other useful features.
-You will be able to read about isqlite in next week's blog post. ∎
+You can read about isqlite in next week's blog post. ∎

 datetime.fromisoformat was added in Python 3.7, so if you are using an older version of Python you will have to write the converter function yourself.
 You can take a look at how the